+Brian Evensen

-Brian Evensen Michael Houdak 509.5274492 brian.evensen@wwcc.edu 509.527.4252 michael.houdak@wwcc.edu
+509.5274492 brian.evensen@wwcc.edu

-Department Overview: The electrical courses provide students with an understanding of electrical safety, basic DC AC electrical theory, electronic theory, generator and motor theory, motor controls, programmable logic controllers, and national electrical code associated with the residential, commercial and industrial industries.
+Department Overview: The electrical courses provide students with an understanding of electrical safety, basic DC/AC electrical theory, electronic theory, generator and motor theory, motor controls, programmable logic controllers, and national electrical code associated with the residential, commercial and industrial industries.
 These courses are offered in a lecture with demonstration and lab application formats.